The Ultimate Coffee Brewing Guide: Unlock The Secrets To A Perfect Cup

 Use Cold, Filtered Water When Brewing

-Most water in America is hard water, meaning there’s a lot of minerals, but also a lot of additives like chlorine and fluoride.
+Most water in America is hard water, meaning there are a lot of minerals but also a lot of additives like chlorine and fluoride.

 Either way, filtered water always delivers a better taste.
 You’re just getting coffee, not whatever your city decided to throw in the water.